lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

 To Install:
 1. Run DisableWinKey.reg to disable your WinKey shortcuts and mobiliy center (if you want to use the x key).* **

 2. place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite

 3. place the "570" folder inside of "Steam\userdata\[Your 9 digit Steam ID here]" and overwrite

+4. Reboot your computer

-4. launch DotA 2 and customize in-game.
+5. launch DotA 2 and customize in-game.

 *If you have done anything to your windows key to disable you must undo that first.
 Alternatively you could install the Linux or Mac version but you will only have 1 modifier instead of 2.
 **To undo my registry edits in step 1 you obvisouly run EnableWinKey.reg